 - a) Facilities and Rights of Way: the Company is subject to existing and pending legal claims relating to alleged infringement and damages in the operation and use of facilities owned by the Company.
 These claims may be resolved unfavourably with respect to the Company and may have a significant adverse effect on the Company's financial position.
 For existing claims in respect of which settlement negotiations have advanced to the extent that potential settlement amounts can reasonably be predicted, management has recorded a liability for the potential costs of those settlements.
 For pending claims, management believes that there is a risk that any loss exposure that may ultimately be incurred may differ materially from management's current estimates.
-Management has not disclosed the ranges of expected outcomes due to the potentially adverse effect on the negotiation process for these claims. - b) A contractor has made claims against BC Hydro that alleges, among other things, that delays caused by BC Hydro and project issues have increased or will increase the costs of service rendered by or to be rendered by the contractor under the contract with BC Hydro.
+Management has not disclosed the ranges of expected outcomes due to the potentially adverse effect on the negotiation process for these claims. - b) Contractors have made claims against BC Hydro that allege, among other things, that delays caused by BC Hydro and project issues have increased or will increase the costs of service rendered by or to be rendered by the contractors under the contracts with BC Hydro.
 BC Hydro disputes the validity of the claims.
-Additional details of the claims are not being disclosed as they could seriously prejudice the outcome of the dispute. - c) Due to the size, complexity and nature of the Company's operations, various other legal matters are pending.
+Additional details of the claims are not being disclosed as they could seriously prejudice the outcome of the disputes.

+- c) Due to the size, complexity and nature of the Company's operations, various other legal matters are pending.
 It is not possible at this time to predict with any certainty the outcome of such litigation.
-Management believes that any settlements related to these matters will not have a material effect on the Company's consolidated financial position or results of operations. - d) The Company and its subsidiaries have outstanding letters of credit totaling \$1.31 billion (2020 \$1.29 billion), which include amounts provided by the Company to secure pension plan solvency deficiency payments related to the registered pension plan.
-The total outstanding letters of credit also includes US \$28 million (2020 US \$34 million) in foreign denominated letters of credit.
+Management believes that any settlements related to these matters will not have a material effect on the Company's consolidated financial position or results of operations. - d) The Company and its subsidiaries have outstanding letters of credit totaling \$1.36 billion (2021 \$1.31 billion), which include amounts provided by the Company to secure pension plan solvency deficiency payments related to the registered pension plan.
+The total outstanding letters of credit also includes US \$15 million (2021 US \$28 million) in foreign denominated letters of credit.